Tom Daley: 2009

-In February 2009, Daley retained his individual British 10m championship, setting a competition personal best score of 517.55 points, 133.45 points ahead of the second-placed diver.
-He was unable to defend his 10m synchronized title, as his dive partner Blake Aldridge had been injured in a brawl at a nightclub several days before the championships and was unable to dive.
-In March 2009 he improved his personal best to 540.70 in coming third at a Diving World Series event in China, and the following month he improved it to 540.85 while finishing second at the World Series event in Sheffield.
+In February 2009, Daley retained his individual British 10 m championship, setting a competition personal best score of 517.55 points, 133.45 points ahead of the second-placed diver.
+He was unable to defend his 10 m synchronized title, as his dive partner Blake Aldridge had been injured in a brawl at a nightclub several days before the championships and was unable to dive.
+In March 2009, he improved his personal best to 540.70 in coming third at a Diving World Series event in China, and the following month he improved it to 540.85 while finishing second at the World Series event in Sheffield.

-During the Olympics Daley had a row with diving partner Blake Aldridge when the latter phoned his mother between rounds.
-When Aldridge missed the British Championships because of the injury sustained in the nightclub incident, Daley's father said he'd like his son to have a different diving partner.
-In April 2009 he started to dive with Max Brick, who is two years his senior, compared with the twelve-year gap with Aldridge.
-The pair achieved a silver medal in the 10m synchronized event at Fort Lauderdale on 8 May 2009.
+During the Olympics, Daley had a row with diving partner Blake Aldridge when the latter phoned his mother between rounds.
+When Aldridge missed the British Championships because of the injury sustained in the nightclub incident, Daley's father said he would like his son to have a different diving partner.
+In April 2009, he started to dive with Max Brick, who is two years his senior, compared with the twelve-year gap with Aldridge.
+The pair achieved a silver medal in the 10 m synchronized event at Fort Lauderdale on 8 May 2009.
 Daley won the individual event in a new personal best of 554.90, scoring a perfect set of seven 10s for one of his dives.